 - DoubleClick Platform Integration

 We, along with third-party vendors such as Google use first-party cookies (such as the Google Analytics cookies) and third-party cookies (such as the DoubleClick cookie) or other third-party identifiers together to compile data regarding user interactions with ad impressions and other ad service functions as they relate to our website.

 Users can set preferences for how Google advertises to you using the Google Ad Settings page.
 Alternatively, you can opt out by visiting the Network Advertising Initiative Opt Out page or by using the Google Analytics Opt Out Browser add on.
-Google users can control their ads experience (or opt out of personalized ads altogether) here.
+Google users can control their ads experience (or opt out of personalized ads altogether) here and here.

 California Online Privacy Protection Act

 According to CalOPPA, we agree to the following:

 How does our site handle Do Not Track signals?